 What is involved in NZ’s 2021 visa law change transition period?

-The following employer policies are closing, to new and renewing applications, on 30 June 2021.
-So, if you want to be able to use these visa statuses up to 1 November 2021, you should apply by 30 June 2021, and also consider the processing timeframes.
+The following employer policies closed 30 June 2021, to new and renewing applications.
+So, if you applied by 30 June 2021, you will be able to use these visa statuses up to 1 November 2021.

 - Accredited Employer (Talent – Accredited Employer).

 - Approval in Principle (Essential Skills) – this does not include approval in principle for other policies, including AIP for foreign crew of fishing vessels.

 Employers who didn’t apply for these statuses by 30 June 2021 will still be able to support work visa applications under the Essential Skills work visa category, up until 31 October 2021.